 Pencils are a MUST have!

-If you send the pages home each week, send a note with the first page explaining to the parents there will be additional pages that will make up a book.
+If you send the Bible Craft For Kids Create-A-Page home each week, send a note with the first page explaining to the parents there will be additional pages that will make up a book.
 Then the parents will not inadvertently throw the pages out before they can put the books together.
 You may suggest a family activity in finalizing the craft at home.

 In preparing your kits, prepare the amount of kits you need plus 1 for each 5 children in the class for visitors, then you will be prepared for unexpected guests or an extra kit for parts in case you left something out of the students kit.